dokmelody/jam/DEV.md

 TODO branch.group is not important for the KB query and related semantic, but only in the UI navigation of the KB for showing the schema used, and editing it.

 TODO Create a syntax and semantic for queries

-TODO Rewrite unit tests of Doknil semantic in Doknil

 ### TODO DokMelody UI